jcamilovelandiab/ServerConcurrentAWS/README.md

 ## Heroku

 The web application is deployed in heroku.
-To visit the website go to the following link.
-[SparkWeb Calculator](https://sparklab2.herokuapp.com/inputdata "Heroku Page")
+To visit the website go to the following link. [first arem project](https://first-arem-project.herokuapp.com/apps/hello)

 ## Prerrequisites